Avoid doing these 5 things when learning a foreign language

 Memorizing the meaning of the words taken out of context takes a huge amount of time.
 That’s because you need to learn the meaning of the word by heart, without “feeling” it in a sentence.
 Language-learning apps project an image of progression in learning, but they don’t enhance your skills considerably.
 Cut down on the time you spend using such apps and focus more on active learning, like reading a newspaper or listening to a radio program in a foreign language.

 Getting individual lessons from a teacher is one of the best ways to study a foreign language.
 Such lessons will give you an opportunity to practice communication skills and ask for some additional explanations of grammar rules.

-Although the teachers are helpful, you shouldn’t rely too much on them.
+Although teachers are helpful, you shouldn’t rely to do everything for you.
 Many students blame their tutors and get disappointed every time they don’t see the progress promised.
-But listening and absorbing the knowledge require patience many students lack.
-Teachers can help you, but they aren’t meant to put the grammar and new vocabulary in your head.
+But listening and absorbing knowledge requires patience many students lack.
+Teachers can help you, but they can’t put the grammar and new vocabulary in your head.
 As Haruki Murakami once said: “There are things you can only do alone, and things you can only do with somebody else.
 It’s important to combine the two in just the right amount.”
 So make the most of any individual lesson and revise the materials thoroughly before the next one.

-Language is a very complex and multi sided phenomena; thus, you will need to be productive and persistent to comprehend a foreign language in its various manifestations.
-With all the ‘don’ts’ you can have an impression that language-learning is boring.
-But whether it’s boring or fun depends on you only.
-Creating a favorable atmosphere for studying, you will enjoy the process and discover many exciting things for yourself.
+Language is a very complex phenomenon; thus, you will need to be productive and persistent to understand and use a foreign language with any proficiency.
+With all the ‘don’ts’ you may have gotten the impression that language-learning is boring, but it can be fun, we promise!
+By creating a favorable atmosphere for studying, you will enjoy the process and discover a whole new world.